Genesis 9 – God’s Covenant with Noah and Creation

 And God said: “This is the sign of the covenant which I make between Me and you, and every living creature that is with you, for perpetual generations: I set My rainbow in the cloud, and it shall be for the sign of the covenant between Me and the earth.
 It shall be, when I bring a cloud over the earth, that the rainbow shall be seen in the cloud; and I will remember My covenant which is between Me and you and every living creature of all flesh; the waters shall never again become a flood to destroy all flesh.
 The rainbow shall be in the cloud, and I will look on it to remember the everlasting covenant between God and every living creature of all flesh that is on the earth.”
 And God said to Noah, “This is the sign of the covenant which I have established between Me and all flesh that is on the earth.”

-a.
-I set My rainbow in the cloud: Because the blanket of water vapors was broken up in the flood and the water cycle of the earth changed after the flood, this may be the first occurrence of a rainbow.
+b.
+I set My rainbow in the cloud: Because the blanket of water vapors was released in the flood and the water cycle of the earth changed after the flood, this may be the first occurrence of a rainbow.
 God used the rainbow as a sign to Noah and all generations that He would be faithful to His covenant.

-c.
-I will look on it to remember the everlasting covenant: The other mentions of a rainbow in the Bible are set in the context of God’s enthroned glory (Ezekiel 1:28; Revelation 4:3 and 10:1).
-It is staggering to see God, in His glory, setting so close to Himself a reminder of His promise to man.
+d.
+I will look on it to remember the everlasting covenant: The other mentions of a rainbow in the Bible are set in the context of God’s enthroned glory (Ezekiel 1:28; Revelation 4:3).
+If God set a rainbow around his throne, it is impressive that He set so close to Himself a reminder of His promise to man.

 ii.
 One the same principle, the believer glories in the sovereignty of God, because he knows God’s sovereignty is on his side.
 It means no good purpose of God relating to the believer will ever be left undone.